P-8-project/P-8/README.md

 ## License

-P-8 is offered under the GNU AGPL.
-See the COPYING file.
+P-8 is offered under the Apache License, Version 2.0.
+See the LICENSE file.

 ## Footnotes